leoliu0/add_stars/README.md

 ```
 add_stars `r(p)'
 ```
-This will generate a global variable $stars for further usage.
+This will generate a global variable $stats for further usage.